chadac/nixspace/README.md

   deployment environments for environments that track rolling upgrades.
 * *Customized upgrades*: Specify on a project level how upgrades are consumed (follow branches, latest tags, semver, etc).
-* *Space-efficient*: Unlike `git` submodules, `nixspace` doesn't require cloning down every project in a workspace.
+* *Clean*: Unlike `git` submodules, `nixspace` doesn't require cloning down every project in a workspace.
 Developers can `add` the projects they'd like to work on and test them in integration in the workspace without pulling down all packages. `nixspace` can scale to track the state of thousands of applications at once.
-* *Composable dev environments*: `nixspace`s allow developers to seamlessly compose the development environments of multiple projects together.

 ## How it works